Newcastle, New South Wales: Bus

 Bus services within Newcastle are operated by Newcastle Transport.
 Prior to July 2017, these were operated by Newcastle Buses & Ferries.
 Hunter Valley Buses, Port Stephens Coaches and Rover Coaches also operate services into the CBD from other parts of the Hunter Region.

 The network radiates from a bus terminal at Newcastle Interchange.
 Major interchanges are located at the University of Newcastle, Wallsend, Glendale, Warners Bay, Belmont, Charlestown Square and Westfield Kotara.

 Greyhound Australia, Premier Motor Service and Sid Fogg's long-distance services serve Newcastle.

 Rail

-The Newcastle area is serviced by two NSW TrainLink intercity lines providing local and regional commuter services terminating at Newcastle Interchange along the Newcastle line.
+The Newcastle area is serviced by two Sydney Trains intercity lines providing local and regional commuter services terminating at Newcastle Interchange along the Newcastle line.
 The Central Coast & Newcastle Line has twice-hourly train services to Sydney and the Central Coast.
 The Hunter Line has twice-hourly services to Maitland and less frequently to Scone and Dungog.
 Two long-distance lines operate through the Newcastle area using Broadmeadow station.
 These provide services to Moree, Armidale, Brisbane and Sydney.